 - I didn't open the credit cards all at once.
 Instead, I aimed to earn one single sign-up bonus at a time.

 - I funneled all household spending through each new card.
-When I opened a new card, all of our family’s spending went on that account (except for the Chase Ink Business Preferred).
-My husband and I both paid for groceries, gas, certain utility bills, and even recurring payments (like Hulu and my kids’ sports tuition fees) with each new account until we reached the spending requirement.
+When I opened a new card, almost all of our family's spending went on that account.
+My husband and I both paid for groceries, gas, certain utility bills, and even recurring payments (like Hulu and my kids' sports tuition fees) with each new account until we reached the spending requirement.

 - I timed credit card applications before major purchases.
 In April of 2019, my family of four and I decided to take a last-minute cruise over spring break.
 We already had the money in our vacation savings fund to pay in cash, but I opened the Sapphire Reserve, so the $2,100 in cruise line fees could help earn a sign-up bonus.
 Then, I paid the card off in full to avoid interest.
-I later repeated the process with the Chase Ink Business Preferred when I needed a new MacBook for my business.
-With the Amex Platinum, we spent $800 on a new washer and dryer after our family’s 17-year-old set stopped working.
+I later repeated the process with another card when I needed a new MacBook for my business.
+With the American Express Platinum Card, we spent $800 on a new washer and dryer after our family's 17-year-old set stopped working.
 We paid off the purchase from a household-savings account we contribute to monthly.

 - I travel frequently.
 In the last six months, I've traveled at least once a month — primarily for business, but often with my family as well.
 Those travel purchases earned many valuable points.